Hypoventilation Syndromes Workup

 Serum chemistries

 The most common finding in chronic hypoventilation after chemistry analysis is the presence of a compensatory increase in the serum bicarbonate (HCO3) concentration secondary to respiratory acidosis.
-Patients also occasionally may have hypercalcemia and hyperkalemia
+A bicarbonate level of greater than 27 mmol/L can be used as a screening tool for obesity hypoventilation and hypercapnia.
+A bicarbonate level of less than 27 mmol/L has a high negative predictive value for excluding obesity hypoventilation syndrome when suspicion is not high.
+[11] Patients also occasionally may have hypercalcemia and hyperkalemia.

 Many patients with chronic hypoventilation also are hypoxemic.
-These patients also may have secondary polycythemia, and a complete blood count (CBC) may reveal an elevated hematocrit level.
+These patients also may have secondary polycythemia, and a complete blood cell (CBC) count may reveal an elevated hematocrit level.

 Thyroid function studies